-* Europe's central banks follow Fed in leaving policy unchanged
+* Europe's central banks follow Fed in leaving policy

 * Official Chinese data and euro zone PMIs point to growth

 * Dollar rises from six-week low, euro dips

 * S&P 500 climbs above 1,700 for the first time

 NEW YORK, Aug 1 Shares, the dollar and crude oil